clebert/pageobject/README.md

 **Readable**, **stable**, and **maintainable** E2E tests written using a browser automation framework of your choice.

+⚠️ **This software is currently in beta stage.
+Breaking changes can happen at any time.
+There are no usage examples yet.**

 ## Packages

 This is a multi-package repository ([monorepo][monorepo]).